JeffIrwin/syntran/README.md

     ./build/syntran

-Then enter arithmetic expressions like `1 + 2 * 3` in the interpreter:
+Then enter arithmetic expressions like `1 + 2 * 3;` in the interpreter.
+Semicolons are required at the end of statements!

 <!-- cpp is the closest match I can find for markdown syntax highlighting -->